Dalyston: Dalyston General Store

 One of the states original General Stores, built in 1901 continues to provide a wide range of goods to not just Dalyston locals but all surrounding areas also.
 Dalyston General Store is one of the Bass Coasts most awarded retail store having taken out the Bass Coast People's Choice Award for Retail in 2018 & 2019 as well as the highly converted Gippsland Business Awards for Retail 2019.
 The store has also been nominated as a finalist in the National Small Business Awards for 2020.

 Ozone Hotel

 One of Victoria's original pubs, the Ozone Hotel on the Bass Highway has been a pub and restaurant/functions venue in its current premises since 1901.
+Unfortunately, it is currently shut down.

 Climate

 Dalyston's location on the north shore of Bass Strait gives it an oceanic climate, with the moderating effect of the ocean allowing a narrower temperature range throughout the year compared to other regions in Victoria.
 Average daily maximum temperatures range from 23.5 °C in summer to 13.5 in winter.
 Frost is rare, occurring on average 6 mornings a year.